The yacht survey

 - Details of the dinghy if known at the time

 The kit also contains 2 measuring blocks with suction clamps which are then clamped to the preferred fixing positions either side, aligned with a laser beam and using a simple rule some depth measurements taken to the hull surface.
-These point readings are then configured by ARK into a 3D CadCam model to create high density UV light resistant EPDM90 white rubber blocks for the individual yacht model which interface between the stainless steel Transom Plate (on which is mounted the Bracket) and the yacht’s transom facia.
+These point readings are then used by ARK via our 3D CadCam model to create high density UV light resistant EPDM90 white rubber blocks to exactly match the curvature of this yacht model and interface between the stainless steel Transom Plate (on which is mounted the Bracket) and the yacht’s transom facia.
 If the yacht model is known to us, this data will already be on file and not need repeating.
 The process is subject to a UK Patent application.

 The surveys can be done by ARK if geographically convenient in England, or by a distributor.
 In the event of none being close to the yacht location, we would usually survey an identical model locally.
-If the yacht is so rare that this is not feasible, then the kit in the form of a small locked suitcase can be couriered to site for the owner or their chosen boatyard to perform instead.
+Each distributor will have the Measuring Tool Kit.

 Fitting to the transom